deathwatchgaming/Unity-Minimap/Assets/DWG/UBRS/Resources/UI/MiniMap/Info/MiniMapReadMe.txt

 Scale:    X: 1  Y: 1  Z: 1

 11.D) Now we need to make this independent, so we need to drag this outside of
       everything and place it at the very bottom of scene below all.
-In essense (not inside anything) as this will grab the world-space position.
+In essence (not inside anything) as this will grab the world-space position.
 You will now see some numbers change as that is now grabbing the world-space position.